 In 2018, Sammy Shelor (banjo) of the Lonesome River Band played as a guest on one of Inaba’s concert series in Kobe in 2018.

 Inaba has made TV and radio appearances both in Japan and in U.S.A.

-He also holds workshops to teach people about classic country songs at several culture centers in Osaka, Kobe and Tokyo.
+He also holds workshops and lectures to teach people about country songs at several culture centers in Osaka, Kobe and Tokyo.